 “An excellent programme.
 We were provided with a comprehensive understanding of seawater intrusion mitigation techniques and resource optimisation.”

-Jamal Mohammed Saleh Al-Sayyadi, Chief of The Technical office, Ministry of Water and Environment of Yemen
+Jamal Mohammed Saleh Al-Sayyadi, Chief of the technical office, Ministry of Water and Environment of Yemen

 Find out more about our expertise.